Tooth Knocked Out

 The dentist will try to replace the tooth in its natural socket but if the root structure of the tooth is seriously damaged, root canal therapy may be necessary.

-Once you’ve lost a filling the affected tooth may become highly sensitive to temperature changes and pressure.
+Once you’ve lost a filling, the affected tooth may become highly sensitive to temperature changes and pressure.
 When a crown comes out make a dental appointment as soon as possible.
-Keep the crown in a cool, safe place so your St. Paul, MN General Dentistry team can try to reinsert it.
-If the dentist is not immediately available you can follow these temporary steps.
+Keep the crown in a cool, safe place so our St. Paul Family Dentist can try to reinsert it.
+While you wait to get to our office, you can follow these temporary steps.

 - Apply clove oil to the tooth to alleviate pain.